kevinlin/ai-sdlc-playbook/docs/workflow/spec-driven-development/examples/complex-system-spec.md

 ### Lessons Learned

 **What Worked Well:**

 - Separating ingestion, processing, and output concerns improved maintainability
 - Comprehensive monitoring was crucial for debugging distributed processing issues
 - Schema validation early in the pipeline prevented downstream problems
 - Auto-scaling policies handled traffic spikes effectively

 **What Could Be Improved:**

 - Data retention requirements needed more specific business input
 - Security requirements for data encryption and access control were underspecified
 - Cost optimization strategies should have been considered earlier
 - Disaster recovery procedures needed more detailed planning

 ---

-## Usage Guidelines

-### When to Use Complex System Examples

-**Multi-Service API Architecture** is ideal for:
-- Learning how to break down large systems into manageable services
-- Understanding distributed system challenges and solutions
-- Seeing how to coordinate multiple teams and codebases
-- Planning systems that need independent scaling and deployment

-**Real-Time Data Processing Pipeline** is perfect for:
-- Understanding high-throughput system requirements
-- Learning about stream processing and real-time analytics
-- Seeing how to handle data quality and reliability at scale
-- Planning systems with complex data transformation needs

-### Adapting Complex Examples

-Both examples can be adapted for different scales and requirements:
-- **Start Simple**: Begin with fewer services/stages and add complexity gradually
-- **Technology Substitution**: Replace specific technologies while keeping architectural patterns
-- **Scale Adjustment**: Modify throughput and latency requirements based on actual needs
-- **Domain Adaptation**: Apply the same patterns to different business domains

-### Key Takeaways for Complex Systems

-1. **Break Down Complexity**: Large systems become manageable when broken into well-defined components
-2. **Define Clear Interfaces**: Service boundaries and data contracts are crucial for coordination
-3. **Plan for Failure**: Complex systems will have failures - design for resilience from the start
-4. **Monitor Everything**: Observability is essential for understanding and debugging distributed systems
-5. **Iterate and Evolve**: Start with core functionality and add complexity incrementally

----